pct-code/scalewiz/doc/index.md

 ![rinse dialog](../img/rinse_dialog.PNG)
 ![rinse dialog in progress](../img/rinse_dialog(rinsing).PNG)

+The button will temporarily disable while acting as a status label to show the progression of the rinse.
 Closing the dialog will terminate the rinse cycle.

 ## Analyzing data
 Click 'Evaluation' from the menu bar to open the Evalutaion Window.